 Stormwater Pollution Prevention for Sports Facilities

 Sports facilities often maintain lots of hard surfaces – parking lots, sidewalks, stadiums, and even fields.
 These surfaces collect pollutants that precipitation runoff carries directly into our waterways.
-What can facilities do to lessen their impact from stormwater pollution?

 Sports facilities and teams offer great forums for electronic waste (e-waste) collection drives.
 As the Green Sports Alliance (GSA) says in its E-Waste Playbook, an e-waste drive, “offers a useful service to communities, prevents hazardous materials from being improperly disposed of, and provides an opportunity to engage with sponsors and fans in a meaningful way.”
 But where to start?

 PPRC helped compile a comprehensive E-Waste Directory of resources that can help your sports team or venue host a successful collection drive.
 The directory lists e-Steward certified recyclers and haulers in all 50 states.
 Also, the directory lists local government contacts that can help you deal with any red tape or take advantage of financial incentives.
 Sports teams large and small – from Little League to the pros – can join in the action and make a positive difference in the way our e-waste is recycled.